 - Tools for Testing and Improving Website Performance.

-Not everyone has fast internet and now with the increase use of mobile devices for browsing the web, the speed your site loads is an important consideration in web site design.
+Not everyone has fast internet and now with the increased use of mobile devices for browsing the web, the speed your site loads is an important consideration in web site design.
 Good website performance is important for pleasing your visitors, and for good search engine rankings.

 Bloated images are the main culprit for slow page load.
 Every image on your website needs to be optimised to give your visitors reasonable quality with the lowest possible size.
 Choosing the right image format is the first step in optimising your images.
 Photos are best displayed in jpg format which is a lossy format.
 That means that when the picture is saved some information is removed permanently from the file.
 Every time you save a picture in jpg format some information is lost and there is some deterioration of quality.
 It is a good idea to keep an original of your photo and save a copy.
-The png format is very useful for images that have some level of transparency, for example a transparent background.
+The png format is very useful for images that have some level of transparency, for example, a transparent background.
 You can also save pictures with transparent background in the gif format.

 Image Optimising Tools

 Photoshop has a menu option called “Save for Web” that will help you to optimise your pictures for the web.
 You can compare your original to your optimised version and test different levels of optimisation and different file formats until you get the smallest file size at an acceptable quality for your purpose.
-Change the physical size of your image to the maximum size it will appear on screen.
+Change the physical size of your image to the maximum size it will appear on the screen.
 Reducing the size of the image will greatly reduce the time it takes to download.

 As a general rule I aim to keep my images under 100kb but there are times when a larger image is required for clarity.
 If your file is too large, your pictures will be slow to load, if your image file is too small, artefacts will appear in your pictures.
 You need to experiment to find the right level of compression.
 Reduce the physical size of your image to the largest size it will be displayed on your web page.
-If the picture is going to be displayed with a a width of 800px don’t use a picture that is 2000px wide.
+If the picture is going to be displayed with a width of 800px don’t use a picture that is 2000px wide.

 A sprite is a large image that contains multiple smaller images.
 With the use of CSS different parts of the image can be displayed.
 Sprites can be used for button rollover effects.
 The use of sprites reduces the number of images that need to be downloaded.

-Where ever possible use css styling instead of images.
-Many effects that required images in the past can be now achieved using only css.
+Where ever possible use CSS styling instead of images.
+Many effects that required images in the past can be now achieved using only CSS.
 These include rounded corners, gradient backgrounds and text shadows.
 Transitions and animations can be used to bring your site alive.